YugabyteDB-University/YCQL-Development/README.md

-# YSQLPE01
+# YCQL-01

-YSQL Performance Explained
+YCQL Development Fundamentals

 ---
-This repository contains the notebook files for YSQL Performance Explained, a free course that is soon-to-be available at [university.yugabyte.com]( https://university.yugabyte.com).
+This repository contains the notebook files for YCQL Development Fundamentals, a free course that is soon-to-be available at [university.yugabyte.com]( https://university.yugabyte.com).

 Using Gitpod, you can run the notebook files in an on-demand VS Code, browser based environment.